apache/mesos/docs/c++-style-guide.md

 ~~~

 ### Continuation
-* Newline for an assignment statement: indent with 2 spaces.
+* Newline for an assignment statement: indent with two spaces.

 ~~~{.cpp}
 Try<Duration> failoverTimeout =